noobspecimen5647/google-homepage-1/README.md

 # Goals

-1. Exercise basic HTML and CSS knowledge
+1. Practice basic knowledge of HTML and CSS
 2. Exercise inference of multiple methods to replicate the desired result